-- a characterisation of the transferred genetic material, its origin, function and stability in the potato genome - the changes at the level of DNA and RNA in the whole food - detailed compositional analyses - evaluation of intended and unintended changes.
+- a characterisation of the transferred genetic material, its origin, function and stability in the potato genome - the changes at the level of DNA and RNA in the whole food - detailed compositional analyses (except E56) - evaluation of intended and unintended changes.

-The assessment of potato line E12 was restricted to human food safety and nutritional issues.
+The assessment of the potato lines W8, X17 and Y9 and the progenitor lines F10 and J3 was restricted to human food safety and nutritional issues.
 This assessment therefore does not address any risks to the environment that may occur as the result of growing GM plants used in food production, or any risks to animals that may consume feed derived from GM plants.
-Cultivation in Australia or New Zealand would require independent assessment and approval by the Office of the Gene Technology Regulator in Australia and by the Environmental Protection Authority in New Zealand, as the case may be (see section 2.4.1.4 below).
+Cultivation in Australia or New Zealand would require independent assessment and approval by the Office of the Gene Technology Regulator in Australia and by the Environmental Protection Authority in New Zealand (see section 2.4.1.4 below).